Administrative Data Research Network (ADRN)

 In June 2017 the UK Statistics Authority and the ESRC reviewed the governance structure of the ADRN in light of the changing legislative environment created by the Digital Economy Act, which received Royal Assent on 27 April 2017.
 Parliament has decided that under the Digital Economy Act (Part 5, Chapter 5) the UK Statistics Authority will be responsible for the accreditation of processors, researchers and research projects in respect of sharing administrative data for research purposes.
 The horizon opened up by the Digital Economy Act involves the UKSA accrediting a wide range of organisations, which will go well beyond the current scope of the ADRN.
 Consequently, the UKSA and the ESRC has decided that it is appropriate that the UK Statistics Authority steps away from its role in the governance of the ADRN to take on this wider leadership role as Parliament has determined.

 The ESRC has established a new Advisory Board to provide oversight of the ADRN during the remainder of the current investment period (the ADRN is funded until September 2018).
-More information on this can be found here.
+More information on this can be found in the Governance section of the ADRN website.